tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-29-linear-attention.md

 O = [o_1, o_2, \ldots, o_n] \in \mathbb{R}^{n \times d}
 $$

 The core of attention is a mapping $Q, K, V \rightarrow O$.

+## Softmax Attention

 The mapping is usually defined as:

 $$
 O = \text{softmax}(QK^\top+\log M)V